What to Do When Your Child Never Feels Like Eating

 Stimulant medications like Ritalin or Adderall can trigger appetite suppression and weight loss in children, which can be alarming to parents.
 Here’s why it’s critical to adjust schedules, dosages, or prescriptions to find a solution.

-ADHD medications and appetite disruption often go hand in hand.
+The fact is, ADHD medications and appetite disruption often go hand in hand.
 “The main group of medications used to treat ADHD are called psycho-stimulants,” says Larry B. Silver, M.D., a clinical professor of psychiatry at Georgetown University Medical Center in Washington, D.C.
-“These drugs, methylphenidate (Ritalin), dextro-amphetamine (Dexadrine), and mixed dextro- and levo-amphetamine (Adderall), can cause a loss of appetite, which may lead to weight loss if the medication is continued.”
+“These drugs, methylphenidate (Ritalin), dextro-amphetamine (Dexedrine), and mixed dextro- and levo-amphetamine (Adderall), can cause a loss of appetite, which may lead to weight loss if the medication is continued.”
 But the effects needn’t be extreme, especially if monitored by a physician and handled with understanding by parents.

 Katerina Cole-Slaughter’s son, now 14, was diagnosed with ADHD at age 6 and was prescribed 5 mg of Ritalin, three times a day.
 The immediate side effect was loss of appetite, within thirty minutes of taking the drug.